phpearth/PHP.earth/staff.md

         <h4>Can administrators do what they want?</h4>

-        <p>No, trully not.
+        <p>No, truly not.
 We are a kind of a collective and work together.
-Things that may have a deep impact to our community or the staff themself would be discussed and decided inside of this collective.</p>
+Things that may have a deep impact to our community or the staff themselves would be discussed and decided inside of this collective.</p>

         <h4>Our Administrators</h4>